 This is remote management software that has a simple aim, to optimize allocation and availability of resources without having compromising the security of enterprise data.
 It carries 1 TB space on its cloud servers where all files shall be saved and centralized.
 Users can also print docs remotely to the local printers, automate routine IT tasks, and collaborate on certain files with many other unique features.

-One of the drawbacks is that with this you can have access to 10 systems simultaneously therefore it may not be the correct choice for larger teams.
+One of the drawbacks is that with this you can access 10 systems simultaneously therefore it may not be the correct choice for larger teams.
 With this users can also not conduct team conference meetings.

 CHECK ALSO: Better Rufus Alternatives For Windows 11.